mrsan22/NgxMatTypeahead/README.md

 }
 ```

-## Demo
-A simple Example can be found under `src/app` directory of this repository.
-TODO: For seeing the example on Stackblitz Click here.

 ## Development server

-Run `ng serve` for a dev server and running the demo app.
+* Run `ng serve` for a dev server and running the demo app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+* The demo app uses `json-server` module for enabling the url and filter funtionality.

 ## Build the NgxMatTypeahead module